Learning on Large Graphs using Intersecting Communities: Related work

 \paragraph{The Weak Regularity Lemma.} The Regularity Lemma is a central result in graph theory with many variants and many proof techniques.
-One version is called the \emph{Weak Regularity Lemma} (for graphs \cite{weakReg}, graphons \cite{Szemeredi_analyst}, or graph-signals and graphon-signals \cite{Levie2023}), and has the following interpretation: every graph can be approximated in the cut metric by an \icg, where the error rate $\epsilon$ is uniformly $\gO(K^{-1/2})$\footnote{In the above papers the lemma is formulated for non-intersecting blocks $\sum_{i,j}r_{i,j}\boldsymbol{\mathbbm{1}}_{\mathcal{U}_i}\boldsymbol{\mathbbm{1}}_{\mathcal{U}_j}$, where $\mathbin{\mathaccent\cdot\cup}\{\mathcal{U}_j\}=[N]$, with error $\epsilon=\gO\big((\log(K))^{-1/2}\big)$.
+One version is called the \emph{Weak Regularity Lemma} (for graphs \cite{weakReg}, graphons \cite{Szemeredi_analyst}, or graph-signals and graphon-signals \cite{Levie2023}), and has the following interpretation: every graph can be approximated in the cut metric by an \icg, where the error rate $\epsilon$ is uniformly $\gO(K^{-1/2})$\footnote{In some papers the lemma is formulated for non-intersecting blocks $\sum_{i,j}r_{i,j}\boldsymbol{\mathbbm{1}}_{\mathcal{U}_i}\boldsymbol{\mathbbm{1}}_{\mathcal{U}_j}$, where $\mathbin{\mathaccent\cdot\cup}\{\mathcal{U}_j\}=[N]$, with error $\epsilon=\gO\big((\log(K))^{-1/2}\big)$.
 The intersecting community case is an intermediate step of the proof.}.
-While \cite[Theorem 2]{weakReg} proposes an algorithm for finding the approximating \icg, the algorithm takes $2^{\gO(N^2K)}$ time to find this minimizer\footnote{One needs to convert the scaling of the Frobenius and cut norms used in \cite{weakReg} to our scaling to see this.}.
+While \cite[Theorem 2]{weakReg} proposes an algorithm for finding the approximating \icg, the algorithm takes $N 2^{\gO(K)}$ time to find this minimizer\footnote{One needs to convert the scaling of the Frobenius and cut norms used in \cite{weakReg} to our scaling and to follow the proof of \cite[Theorem 2]{weakReg} to see this.}.
 This time complexity is too high to be practical in real-world problems.
 Alternatively, since the cut metric is defined via a maximization process, finding a minimizing \icg by directly optimizing cut metric via a GD approach involves a min-max problem, which appears numerically problematic in practice.
 Moreover, computing cut norm is NP-hard \cite{CutNP1,CutNP2}.
-Instead, we introduce a way to bypass the need to explicitly compute the cut norm, finding a $K$ community \icg with error $\gO(K^{-1/2})$ in the cut metric by minimizing the Frobenius norm.
+Instead, we consider a way to bypass the need to explicitly compute the cut norm, finding a $K$ community \icg with error $\gO(K^{-1/2})$ in the cut metric by minimizing the Frobenius norm.
+Here, each gradient descent step takes $O(EK)$ operations, and $EK$ is typically much smaller than $N2^K$.
+As opposed to the algorithm in \cite{weakReg}, our theorem is only semi-constructive, as GD is not guaranteed to find the global minimum of the Frobenius error.
+Still, our theorem motivates a \emph{practical} strategy for estimating ICGs, while the algorithm formulated in \cite{weakReg} is only of theoretical significance.
 We note that for the Szemerédi (non-weak) regularity lemma \cite{SzemerediLemma}, it was shown by \cite{Alon_AlgoSzemeredi} that a regular partition with error $<\epsilon$ into non-intersecting communities (the analogue to ICG in the Szemerédi regularity lemma) can be found in polynomial time with respect to $N$, provided that $N$ is very large ($N\sim2^{\epsilon^{-20}}$).
 For more details on the Weak Regularity Lemma, see Appendix \ref{The weak regularity lemma}.

 \paragraph{Subgraph methods.} Learning on large graphs requires sophisticated subgraph sampling techniques for deployment on contemporary processors \cite{GraphSAGE,chen2018fastgcn,ClusterGCN,Bai2020RippleWT,zeng2019graphsaint}.
 After the preprocessing step on the ICG, our approach allows processing very large networks more accurately, avoiding subsampling schemes that can alter the properties of the graph in unintended ways.